matveynator/netchan/README.md

 A scheduler does not have to assign exactly one worker to every logical task.

-If there are many idle workers, several of them may execute copies of the same important managed task:
+If there are many idle workers, several of them may execute copies of the same important task:

 ```text
 Task A -> Worker 01